-The SHC Pharmacy is your health care resource!
-Ask questions if you are unsure about your medications or have any other healthcare concerns.
-We are staffed by three Registered Pharmacists and three Certified Pharmacy Technicians who are ready to help you with all your health care needs.
+The SHC Pharmacy is your prescription resource!
+Ask questions if you are unsure about your medications or have any other concerns.
+We are staffed by three Registered Pharmacists and three Certified Pharmacy Technicians who are ready to help you with all your medication needs.

 Our services are limited due to COVID-19, but we're still here to help you with your prescription needs.
 We hope to expand our services when it is safe to do so.
 Please continue to check this page for updates.

 - Our Pharmacists are available by phone at (212) 443-1050 to answer all your questions.

 - We can provide pharmaceutical counseling, drug information, and education.

 - We're available to help with transfering prescriptions.